Storage

 Accessing PersistentVolume data without a cluster

-If it is necessary to access the data on the PersistentVolume device without creating a new cluster, the volume in question will need to be attached to an existing cloud instance and then mounted as a new volume within the filesystem.
-From here you should be able to follow the steps in the orphaned PVC section.
+If it is necessary to access the data on the PersistentVolume device without creating a new cluster, the volume in question will need to be attached to an existing Catalyst Cloud instance and then mounted as a new volume within the filesystem.